K-Coconut/MCPBenchmark/README.md

 ## *Prologue*
-***NOTE***: With the exception of Lazy Greedy and IMDiscount, we derived the codes of all the methods from the original authors.
-However, we did not directly fork the projects because we needed to adapt the codes to solve MCP and IM problems, and remove unnecessary files.
+***NOTE***: Except for Lazy Greedy and IMDiscount, we sourced the code for all other methods from the original authors.
+We didn't directly fork the projects as we needed to modify the code to address MCP and IM issues, and also to remove extraneous files.
 Therefore, we uploaded a new version for simplicity.
 Readers can access the source code through the links provided in the table above.

-Since not all methods were specifically tailored for our purposes, we had to make adaptations to solve our specific problems.
-For instance, S2V-DQN was originally designed for solving Minimum Vertex Cover (MVC), Maximum Cut (MC), and Traveling Salesman Problem (TSP), while RL4IM was designed for addressing the contingency-aware IM problem.
-Nevertheless, we were able to easily adapt these methods to solve MCP or IM problems.
-Our aim was to make minimal changes to the code while maximizing the performance of these methods and reproducing the results.
-Please refer to the subdirectory of each project and examine the source code to identify any differences.
+Given that the original methods were not explicitly designed for our use-cases, we had to adapt them.
+For example, S2V-DQN was initially aimed at solving problems like MVC, MC, and TSP, whereas RL4IM targeted the contingency-aware IM issue.
+We minimally modified these codes to suit MCP or IM problems, aiming for minimal alteration while maximizing performance and replicability.
+For any code differences, please consult the specific subdirectory of each project.

 # Start Up
 ### Prerequisites